For over 20 years Mike Missanelli has defined Philly sports.

 Mike Missanelli is a long-time Philadelphia media personality whose career he spans the gamut in areas of print, radio and television.

-Currently the co-host of the long-running Mike Missanelli Show on 97.5 The Phanatic (WPEN FM), Missanelli is also a licensed attorney in Pennsylvania.
+Missanelli has been a radio sports talk host in Philadelphia for more than 30-years.
+For the last 15 years, he was the evening drive host of the Mike Missanelli show on 97.5 The Phanatic (WPEN FM), Missanelli is also a licensed attorney in Pennsylvania.
 He worked 10 years as a writer/reporter for the Philadelphia Inquirer, before going on a media journey that would take him to prime-time host gigs at the onset of sports talk radio in Philadelphia in the early 1990’s.

 Missanelli created a Philadelphia all-sports magazine in the mid-1990’s called The Fan, which dug deep into the Philly sports scene via feature stories on high profile athletes and newsworthy controversies.
 A few years later, he was named sports anchor on television station WB-17 in Philadelphia as part of the night news team on WB-17 News at 10, subsequently doing both radio and television.
 He also co-hosted several specialty shows on WB-17, including the Phillies post-show, following live televised Phillies baseball games on the channel.